Aaditya-Kumar-Mittal/learning_mongodb/project4/README.md

 Learning data modeling is not just about defining models — it's about understanding **real-world systems**, mapping them efficiently in a database, and thinking critically about **how data flows and grows**.
 Tools like **Mongoose**, paired with visual ER modeling via **Moon Modeler**, make it powerful and manageable.

 > 💬 “A good data model is the backbone of a scalable backend system.”

----

-Let me know if you'd like this as a downloadable `README.md` file or want code samples for any of the models discussed above!